rodrigoancavil/repy/README.md

 Examples of regular expressions on python
 -----------------------------------------
-How parse differents string ntries.
+How parse differents string entries.

 * Example: